Samourai-Wallet/samourai-wallet-android/Guides/Resources & Features.md

 4. Valid #Cahoots JSON blobs will be recognized by scan.
 Text entry (paste) can be done via Settings->Transactions->#Cahoots

-**Alert: For maximum privacy you should only create Stowaway transactions with people you trust.
-You will be sharing details of some of your UTXOs during the creation of the Stowaway transaction.**
+**Alert: For maximum privacy you should only create STOWAWAY transactions with people you trust.
+You will be sharing details of some of your UTXOs during the creation of the STOWAWAY transaction.**

 ## STONEWALLx2